How to Appeal Your Financial Aid Award

 - Unusually high child care costs

-- Private elementary or secondary school tuition costs (for the student’s siblings)
+- New private elementary or secondary school tuition costs (of the student’s siblings)

-- An increase in the number of siblings attending college
+- An increase in the number of the student’s siblings attending college

 - Parents are also enrolled in college